-All staff involved in the administration and/or scoring of HSAT must participate in at least 10 hours per year (averaged over three years) of sleep-related continuing education credits.
+All staff involved in the administration and/or scoring of HSAT must participate in at least 30 credits (averaged 10 credits per year over the past 36 months) of sleep-related continuing education credits.
 This must be documented for each staff member.
+Proration based upon date of hire is acceptable for HSAT staff.
 Education sessions conducted in the practice are acceptable for fulfilling this standard provided the session has defined educational objective(s) and attendance is documented by a roster signed by the practice's principal medical staff member.